-Mortgage Forgiveness Debt Relief Act Extended Retroactively for 2014:
+Extension of Mortgage Forgiveness Debt Relief Act for 2015 and 2016 Currently Before Congress

 According to a brief from the National Association of Realtors (NAR), about 5.3 million homes are still under water.
 In addition, there are still more than 1 million homes in the process of foreclosure.
 If the Mortgage Forgiveness Debt Relief Act is not extended further, hundreds of thousands of American families who did the right thing by short-selling their home will have to pay income tax on income they never received.

 If you are underwater on your home mortgage and need to sell your house, what do you do now?

 IRS “Insolvency Clause” Offers Tax-Saving Alternative

 Short sale sellers can still be exempt from tax liability under the “insolvency clause” of the Internal Revenue Code.
 The clause states that a seller is exempt from paying tax on any forgiven debt to the extent that they are insolvent.
 In other words, if the seller’s debts and liabilities exceed their assets by more than the amount of debt forgiven, they do not have to pay taxes on the forgiven debt.

 Here’s an example of how the Insolvency Clause works: